VIETNAM | THAILAND | SINGAPORE | MALAYSIA | CAMBODIA | LAOS | BURMA | PHILIPPINES

 GAY CHINA

-In ancient China, having same sex love with boys was often taken as a hobby and it was quite common, also among court officials.
-For two centuries, at the height of the Han Dynasty, China was ruled by at least ten openly bisexual emperors, their names with their acknowledge favorites are recorded in the official history of the period, and many classical novels have detailed descriptions about gay love too, e.g. the story of the Three Kingdoms which speaks of 'many blossom boys'.
-When early western observers arrived in China, they noted the acceptance of homosexuality in China.
-A Christian missionary wrote that the Chinese 'loved sodomy which could be seen everywhere'.
-Due to the huge impact made by the West from the 19th century on, gay tolerance diminished and it became looked down on.
-Although there are no laws against homosexuality in China, it was once considered a mental disorder by the government.
-In 2001 it was removed from the People's Republic of China classification of mental disorders and same sex relations are now once again accepted, as long as they are not openly displayed.
+Although there is no law against homosexuality in China it was once considered a mental disorder by the government.
+In 2001 homosexuality was removed from the People's Republic of China classification of mental disorders and same sex relations have become tolerated and accepted as long as they are not openly displayed.
 Tolerance towards gay people is rising and being gay is fast becoming a way of living in many urban areas.
-Gay establishments and meeting places are emerging in almost every big city and consist of bars and discos, as well as of restaurants.
+Gay establishments and meeting places are emerging in almost every big city and consist of bars and discos as well as restaurants.
 Many young gays also use the internet to meet other gays and make new friends.
 This vast country with a population of over 1.3 billion people has a safe and friendly environment and will make any visitor feel at ease.

 Yves and friend visiting Hong Kong, China.